eoinlarkin/retro-pc/README.md

 - Navigate to the repository [website](https://github.com/eoinlarkin/retro-pc)
 - By clicking on the `Code` button, it is possible to copy the HTTPS link for the repository
-- Open the commandline interace on the local computer and navigate to the working directory into which you wish to clone the repository.
+- Open the commandline interface on the local computer and navigate to the working directory into which you wish to clone the repository.
 - Open commandline interface on your computer
 - Enter the following command:
   `git clone https://github.com/eoinlarkin/retro-pc.git`